 Eco.District.Heat - Potentials and restrictions of grid-bound heating systems of urban areas

 Under these circumstances several questions arise, concerning grid-bound supply systems: (1) Are grid-bound energy systems sustainable in the long-run, especially when considering possibilities of decentralized energy supply and energy-efficient buildings?
 (2) If yes, which forms of grid-bound energy supply should be prioritized?
 (3) If one or both grids are already present in an area, is it meaningful to dismantle or decommission one of the systems taking energy- and material-flow perspectives as well as resilience aspects into account?
 (4) How does the prosumer-issue influence grid design?

-Project results will be summarized in a strategy report and in target-group-specific information packages as well as a typology of urban patterns in form of a toolbox that allows to model existing or planned urban neighbourhoods and analyse them with quantitative and qualitative criteria concerning their potential to provide long-term supply with grid-bound heating and cooling.
+Project results are summarized in a strategy report and in target-group-specific information packages as well as in the form of a "kit".
+This "kit" allows to model existing or planned urban neighbourhoods and analyse them with quantitative and qualitative criteria concerning their potential to provide long-term supply with grid-bound heating and cooling.
 In this way, the project results can be broadly applied in urban planning and urban development in Austria.

 University of Natural Resources and Life Sciences, Vienna - Institute of Spatial Planning and Rural Development